kamalshkeir/korm/Readme.md

 Debug = false
 // FlushCacheEvery execute korm.FlushCache() every 10 min by default, you should not worry about it, but useful that you can change it
 FlushCacheEvery = 10 * time.Minute
-// SetCacheMaxMemory set max size of each cache cacheAllS AllM RowS ... korm.SetCacheMaxMemory(megaByte int) // default maximum of 50 Mb , cannot be lower
+// SetCacheMaxMemory set max size of each cache cacheAllS AllM ... korm.SetCacheMaxMemory(megaByte int) // default maximum of 50 Mb , cannot be lower
 // Connection pool
 MaxOpenConns = 20